 A temperature transmitter comprises a sensor and a transmitter in which both have an effect on the final output going to the display panel.

 - over time, sensors are deteriorating through different exposures in environmental effects such as vibrations and extreme temperatures.

-- The possible presence of drift due to the long period of continues usage while exposed to different factors in the environment.
+- The possible presence of drift due to the long period of continuous usage while exposed to different factors in the environment.

 So it is a very wise decision to have it calibrated regularly.